Why are contracts important for business?

 Dynamic nature of contracts:

-Contracts are ever-changing.
-They go through many shifts and changes in the structure, terms of the agreement, and execution.
-Every minute change made in the contract by any of the parties involved must be captured by the software and notified to the remaining people.
 There can be thousands of changes in the existing draft.
-A digital platform has to be agile enough to redline, track and update all of these changes.
-The software works wonders to capture static data but keeping track of these dynamic data sets requires intelligent software.
+A digital platform has to be agile enough to redline, track, and update all of these changes.
+The software works wonders to capture static data, but keeping track of these dynamic data sets requires intelligent software.
 Such frameworks are incredibly tricky to construct.

 Multiparty involvement in contracts:

-Contracts come into existence because of parties willing to enter into a contract.
-There is collaboration and deliberation by numerous stakeholders with inputs and changes to be considered from all.
-Multiparty negotiations over contracts can be very chaotic, even with the help of software.
-There can be different opinions over the terms in debate or various parties demanding different terms altogether.
 Keeping up with the negotiations and facilitating a smoother deliberation process would require the platform to be smart, fast, and proactive.
-Once the deliberations and done, parties also need to affix their signatures to make the contracts valid.
+Once the deliberations are complete, the parties must affix their signatures to make the contracts valid.
 The evolution of electronic signatures has rapidly changed this scenario.

 Contracts are hard to understand:

 Understanding and interpreting a contract is difficult for humans and machines alike.
 The language of a contract, its structure, and its fields are inscrutable.
 We need lawyers to make it simple for us.
-An insane amount of time is required to program and familiarize a machine and teach it the language of the law.
-Complex algorithms, clever application of artificial intelligence, dense and critical coding all play a significant role in building software that can learn and comprehend the requirements of e-contracts.
+An insane amount of time is required to program, familiarize, and teach a machine the language of the law.

 Contracts have staggered timelines:

 The final execution of a contract takes a huge turnaround time.
 It’s a process that can go from days to months.
-Streamlining the timeframe, along with keeping track of all the changes, becomes challenging.
+Streamlining the timeframe while keeping track of all the changes becomes challenging.
 Doing this work manually is just as tough as teaching it to a machine.
-Primarily, building a device that can learn what you teach itself is a task that will take years to construct.
-Then the intricate process of teaching the software skills to make it functional would take more time.

 In short, the entire process demands a significant amount of time investment.